Te Māra Hūpara playground

 Implementation notes

-Design and delivery considerations
+Design & delivery considerations

 • Design was developed in parallel with stream restoration earthworks, enabling material reuse and landform integration 1